First: Updates About Disney World Annual Passes

 Details on Disney World Annual Passes

 Also keep in mind that guests may need to use the Disney World Park Pass Reservation system.
-See this article for all the rules.

 Here are some facts at a glance regarding the new Disney World annual passes: